manuelbcr/parallel_systems/assignment_02/assignment_2.md

 #### Implement your chosen parallelization strategy as a second application `pi_mpi`.
 Run it with varying numbers of ranks and sample sizes and verify its correctness by comparing the output to `pi_seq`.

+Before executing the Makefile load openmpi with: `module load openmpi/3.1.1`

 #### Discuss the effects and implications of your parallelization.